-2.0 ALTERNATIVES
+1 2.0 ALTERNATIVES

-This section describes the alternatives that were analyzed in the revised EA.
-The alternatives analyzed in this EA all met the underlying purpose and need, specifically to provide year-round realistic training for ANG, DoD, and FMS aviation units for global contingency deployments, and to provide realistic training in joint operations with foreign national units at DMAFB.
-Lack of realistic training would hinder ongoing and future global support and create unacceptable risks to the aircrews and those U.S. and allied forces that they support.
-The alternatives were developed using a Concept of Operations (CONOPS) based on historical and anticipated training levels at DMAFB.
-As viewed by the CEQ, an alternative is considered reasonable if it is deemed to be "practical or feasible" from a "technical and economic" standpoint and meets the underlying purpose and need.
+3 This section describes the alternatives that will be analyzed in the revised EA.
+The alternatives 4 were selected based on their potential to satisfy the purpose and need, specifically to provide 5 year-round realistic training for ANG, DoD, and FMS aviation units for global contingency 6 deployments, and to provide realistic training in joint operations with foreign national units.
+Lack 7 of realistic training would hinder ongoing and future global support and create unacceptable 8 risks to the aircrews and those U.S. and allied forces that they support.
+The alternatives were 9 developed using a Concept of Operations (CONOPS) based on historical and anticipated 10 training levels.
+As viewed by the CEQ, an alternative is considered reasonable if it is deemed to 11 be "practical or feasible" from a "technical and economic" standpoint.

-The EA includes the alternative of No Action, which allows the Air Force to compare the potential impacts of the Proposed Action alternatives to the known impacts of maintaining the baseline.
+The EA includes the alternative of No Action, which allows the Air Force to compare the potential impacts of the Proposed Action alternatives to the known impacts of maintaining the status quo.
 Establishing a baseline assists in conducting an informed and meaningful consideration of the alternatives.

-Originally, ANG flight training operations were oriented around the winter months from October through April, which was the genesis of the term "Snowbird" for ANG training operations at DMAFB.
-As aircraft and munitions capabilities advanced while DoD assets dwindled, the ANG aircrews were required to maintain a much higher level of readiness in support of national objectives which included aircrews preparing for Operation Southern Watch (1992 - 2003), Operation Iraqi Freedom (2003), and Operation Enduring Freedom (2001-2006).
-This resulted in OSB transitioning to a year-round detachment or Det 1 of 162 WG, and an increased number of training visits by ANG units throughout the year to prepare for these contingencies.
-Because these training visits lasted less than 2 weeks, they were tracked as transient aircraft visits by DMAFB.

-A typical deployment would consist of approximately 150 personnel, four loads of cargo, and 8 to 10 fighter/attack aircraft.
-A typical deployment would include 5 to 7 days of receiving and inprocessing, a 2-week flying window, and 3 to 5 days for shipping and out-processing, which would result in approximately 200 local sorties flown.
-Over the entire FY period, ANG would fly nearly 1,000 local sorties depending on the mix of units operating from the DMAFB North Ramp.

-A sortie consists of a single aircraft conducting flight operations from initial takeoff to final landing, which represents a maximum of two airfield operations (one takeoff and one landing).
-Analyses presented later in this EA are based on the number of sorties conducted during a representative year.
+18 Originally, ANG flight training operations were oriented around the winter months from October 19 through April, which was the genesis of the term "Snowbird" for ANG training operations at 20 DMAFB.
+As aircraft and munitions capabilities advanced while DoD assets dwindled, the ANG 21 aircrews were required to maintain a much higher level of readiness in support of National 22 objectives.
+This resulted in OSB becoming established as a year-round detachment or Det 1 of 23 162 FW.
+This establishment allowed ANG units to operate throughout the year preparing for 24 contingencies.
+A typical deployment would consist of approximately 150 personnel, four loads 25 of cargo, and 8 to 10 fighter/attack aircraft.
+A typical deployment would include 5 to 7 days of 26 receiving and in-processing, a 2-week flying window, and 3 to 5 days for shipping and out-27 processing, which would result in approximately 200 local sorties flown.
+Over the entire FY 28 period, ANG would fly nearly 1,000 local sorties depending on the mix of units operating from 29 the DMAFB North Ramp.
+A sortie consists of a single aircraft conducting flight operations from 30 initial takeoff to final landing, which represents a maximum of two airfield operations (one takeoff 31 and one landing).
+Analyses presented later in this EA are based on the number of sorties 32 conducted during a representative year.